CodingLawyersClub/todo-instructions/README.md

 There's a lot of fancy code going on there.
 There's only two things I want you to understand.
 1. This is an action.
 The `@action` gives this function special properties.
 When you're taking an action (hitting the internet, for example) be on the safe side and define it as an `action`
 2. The `flow` we use because we're making a network request.
 Always include this when hitting the internet.

 That's all you need to know for now.

 Let's fill this function!

 Inside of `createToDo` let's pass in the toDo.
 This is the text from our input before.
 Let's also call that `create` method we put in `agent` on the `ToDo` object.
 The `yield` says that we're making a network request, and do not move on to running the next line until the result comes back, which we're defining as `response`.
+It's the equivalent of `await` in our backend file if you remember.
 We're going to `console.log` the result, which will print it out for us to see in the browser.
 It will look like this:

 ```
 @action